jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------

+New in version 0.11.7:

+  Critical update of the atomic data for the hydrogen Lyman series.
+  Oscillator strengths for the Lyman series were incorrectly compiled into the master linelist.

 New in version 0.11.6.1:

   New data keyword `no-mask` allows the user to ignore any pixel mask present in the input data.